intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash start-spark-local.sh pi
 ```

-You can see Pi result in logs (`docker attach logs -f containerID`)
+You can see Pi result in logs (`docker attach logs -f bigdl-ppml-trusted-big-data-ml-scala-occlum`)

 ```bash
 Pi is roughly 3.1436957184785923